centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

       }
 ```

-If a return was created by mistake and needs to be deleted, you also have that possibility
+If a return was created by mistake and needs to be deleted, you also have that possibility.

 #### Request